 Florida is the southernmost state in mainland USA, hence its nickname ‘the Sunshine State’.
 It is also the third largest state in terms of population, and names Tallahassee as its capital.
 Florida’s location allows the state the longest coastline in the mainland of the United States, and as such there are tonnes of beautiful beaches.
-Florida is rich in the tourism, agriculture and transportation industries.
+Moving to Florida would be highly recommended for those looking to relocate to somewhere that is rich in tourism, agriculture and transportation industries.

 Tallahassee is the state capital and is home to Florida State University.
 The city has a large student population; around 36% of inhabitants are students.
 Tallahassee also plays host to many notable institutions such as the Florida State Capitol, the Supreme Court of Florida and the Florida Governor’s Mansion.
-Industry in the city is largely professional, hosting a large number of law firms, lobbying organisations, trade and professional associations, including the Florida Bar and the Florida Chamber of Commerce.
+Industry in the city is largely professional, hosting several law firms, lobbying organisations, trade and professional associations, including the Florida Bar and the Florida Chamber of Commerce.

 Getting Around in Florida

 Transport in Florida is good, with rail services operating not only within the state but also intercity, connecting Florida with states as far as Virginia and New York.
 Florida has 131 public airports, 7 of which are large international airports, and between them they offer countless domestic flights for travel within the US.
 If you are considering moving to Florida, transport will most certainly not be a concern for you!